eliascmurat/eliascmurat/README.md

 <h1 align="center">Hello World</h1>

-<h4 align="center">Hi, my name is Elias de Camargo Murat, I am 18 years old and I am Brazilian, I love to program and learn new technologies, solve problems and challenges.
+<h4 align="center">Hi, my name is Elias de Camargo Murat, I am 18 years old , I love to program and learn new technologies, solve problems and challenges.
+I think the IT area is incredible, I believe that together with other professionals, we can change the world.</h4>

+<h4 align="center">Hi, my name is Elias Murat, I'm 18 years old and I am Brazilian.
+I am graduated in Computer Technician Integrated to High School at Etec Fernando Prestes.
+I am taking an online degree in Internet Systems at FMU.
+I love to program and learn new technologies, solve problems and challenges.
 I think the IT area is incredible, I believe that together with other professionals, we can change the world.</h4>

 <br>